LukasMurdock/degreelessmarketing/_posts/2020-10-21-referral-program.md

 <!-- https://referralmarketingschool.org/ -->

 ### Morning Brew
-In 2015, While helping college classmates get ready for job interviews, Alex Lieberman noticed they were failing to connect with traditional business news, [so he created a daily newsletter that later became Morning Brew](https://www.morningbrew.com/daily/stories/2020/04/13/morning-brew-turns-5-hits-2-million-subscribers).
+In 2015, While helping college classmates get ready for job interviews, Alex Lieberman noticed they were failed to connect with traditional business news, [so he created a daily newsletter that later became Morning Brew](https://www.morningbrew.com/daily/stories/2020/04/13/morning-brew-turns-5-hits-2-million-subscribers).

 Morning Brew is a free daily newsletter covering the latest news from “Wall St. to Silicon Valley” in an informative and witty manner that gives you everything you need to start your day.

 On April 5, 2020, Morning Brew hit 2 million subscribers and reports it will turn profit on revenue of $20 million this year.
-Knowing a thing or two about viral loops, Morning Brew has a compelling referral program within every newsletter.
+Knowing a thing or two about viral loops, Morning Brew has an effective referral program within every newsletter.

-On March 23, 2020, Cofounder of Morning Brew, Austin Rief tweeted
+On March 23, 2020, Cofounder of Morning Brew, Austin Rief, tweeted

 <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">5/ Referrals<br><br>Our #1 source of growth is referrals.
 Last week, they were up over 30% compared to a normal week. <br><br>Our hypothesis: this is the result of 1) our content being particularly engaging + relevant at this time 2) quarantine → free time. <a href="https://t.co/MF22IDRzWu">pic.twitter.com/MF22IDRzWu</a></p>&mdash; Austin Rief ☕️ (@austin_rief) <a href="https://twitter.com/austin_rief/status/1242263280644743168?ref_src=twsrc%5Etfw">March 24, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 When Tyler Denk joined Morning Brew in 2017, he aimed to create [the most badass and effective referral tool in the world](https://medium.com/the-mission/how-morning-brews-referral-program-built-an-audience-of-1-5-million-subscribers-3315482c1aa5).

-The referral machine at Morning Brew is home-brewed, and enables
+The referral machine at Morning Brew is home-brewed and enables
 - Tracking referrals with unique referral links
 - Creating landing pages to make education and motivate
 - Making it easy to refer with share buttons